alexa-samples/skill-sample-nodejs-multi/instructions/verify-the-requirements.md

 ## Checkpoint
 - You should be able to access both your AWS and Alexa Developer accounts.
 - From a command-line you should be able to execute `node --version` and confirm that Node.js 10+ is installed.
-- Optional: (ASK-CLI) From a command-line you can execute `ask --version` and get at least v1.7.20
+- Optional: (ASK-CLI) From a command-line you can execute `ask --version` and get v1.7.23 (not higher)

 Next to Step [2.
 Get the Sample](get-the-sample.md)